Definition

 - Unsound judgment and delayed cognition

-- Sleep driving, where the driver is literally unconscious while driving and cannot remember having driven when he/she wakes up
+- Sleep driving, where the driver is literally unconscious while driving and cannot remember having driven when you wake up

-Sometimes doctors and pharmacists fail to inform their patients that a certain drug could impair their driving.
-So anyone on a prescription medication is advised to consult with his/her provider and inquire as to whether it is safe to drive after taking the drug.
+Sometimes doctors and pharmacists fail to inform you that a certain drug could impair your driving.
+So if you are on a prescription medication, you are advised to consult with your provider and inquire as to whether it is safe to drive after taking the drug.

 Note that some over-the-counter (OTC) medications may also be hazardous to take before driving, such as Unisom.
-Driving under the influence of an OTC drug still subjects the driver to DUI prosecution.
+Driving under the influence of an OTC drug still subjects you to DUI prosecution.
 So always read the drug’s label and warnings before taking the wheel.

 It is also “DUI of prescription drugs” in Nevada to drive with unlawful amounts of prescription marijuana (only for 3rd-or-successive DUI cases) or amphetamines (such as Adderall) in one’s blood (for any DUI cases).